davemo/blog.davemo.com/app/posts/2025-10-01-brilliant-not-resilient.md

 "Disagree & Commit" works when the goal is shared but the route is contested.
 It requires and rests on trust: I trust the decider's taste and judgment enough to set aside my preferred route and still give my best efforts.
 "Ship & Iterate" is different: it assumes we're still shaping the route, so the job is to _show work_, gather feedback, and narrow quickly.

-In my case, I had trust in the _person_—I trusted my CEO's judgment and sense of what good looked like.
+In my case, I had trust in the _person_: I trusted my CEO's judgment and sense of what good looked like.
 But I didn't have trust in the _system_: the unclear DRI, the surprising plan change, and the hazy timebox made it challenging to know how to be useful.

 This distinction matters.
 You can be resilient when the plan is clear but hard—when you know what operating mode you're in and what's expected.
 But ambiguous systems drain resilience differently.
 Without clarity on operating mode and ownership, even well-intentioned people spin their wheels or shut down.

 These are solvable alignment problems—_if_ you name what mode you are operating in and ask for clarity:

-> "Before we continue, can we confirm our operating mode?
+> Before we continue, can we confirm our operating mode?
 Are we in *Commit to  Contractor's Plan* or *Iterate Toward a Decision*?
 If it's the former, I'd like to propose 2-3 contributions inside that plan by Friday.
 If it's the latter, I'll work on a few more iterations focusing on hero/information-architecture/templates—also by Friday.

 What I like about this is it demonstrates curiosity, seeking to understand, and shows alignment and a bias for action regardless of what operating mode we're in.
 Had I done this, I feel like I would have kept myself in the arena a lot longer and been much more resilient to changing dynamics; resisting the temptation to become frustrated over things that simply weren't my task.